Qualifying Physical Disorders For Social Security Disability Benefits

-I always ask my clients to provide me with a list of the medications they take.
-I have been a lawyer since 1989 and have handled thousands of SSDI and SSI claims.
-I know, speak and work with doctors on a regular basis.
-By reviewing your medications and talking with you about your conditions and treatment, I can gain the information necessary to evaluate your disability claim and give you candid legal advice.
+One of the ways we bolster our clients’ cases is by securing a list of the medications they take.
+We have handled thousands of SSDI and SSI claims.
+We know, speak and work with doctors on a regular basis.
+By reviewing your medications and talking with you about your conditions and treatment, we can gain the information necessary to evaluate your disability claim and give you candid legal advice.

-It is impossible to predict the future, but I can also give you my opinion regarding the likely outcome of your claim and what you can do to improve your chances of winning your disability case, possibly including making recommendations about your physical or mental health treatment.
+It is impossible to predict the future, but we can also give you our opinion regarding the likely outcome of your claim and what you can do to improve your chances of winning your disability case, possibly including making recommendations about your physical or mental health treatment.

 Get The Treatment You Need

-Whether you are making an initial application for benefits or your claim has been denied, I can assist you.
-You will typically pay no fees unless my team secures or reinstates your SSDI or SSI benefits.
-Contact my firm today for a free consultation.
-Call 215-268-7274 or toll-free at 1-800-346-7600.
+Whether you are making an initial application for benefits or your claim has been denied, we can assist you.
+You will typically pay no fees unless our team secures or reinstates your SSDI or SSI benefits.
+Contact our firm today for a free consultation.
+Call 215-795-4448.